Buying a used Japanese piano

 Choose A Younger Model!

 In our opinion if you are purchasing a used Japanese piano then you should spend a little more and purchase a piano around 20 years old or less.
 These pianos are more likely to have come from a private home and been subjected to normal domestic use.
 As a result, these instruments are capable of performing at a decent level for another 10 – 15 years.
-Pianos Plus specialises in a range of advanced student standard models of used Japanese Kawai and Yamaha pianos between 5-20 years old.
-All used pianos have a 5 year guarantee and a trade-in allowance of 80% of original purchase price.
+Pianos Plus specialises in a range of advanced student-standard models of used Japanese Kawai and Yamaha pianos between 5-20 years old.